JunoLab/JunoDocs.jl/docs/src/man/installation.md

 ## 3. Install Juno and Configure IDE

+In Atom, go to Settings (`Ctrl+,`, or `Cmd+,` on macOS.
+Note that this is Control plus comma!) and go to the "Install" panel.

+Type `uber-juno` into the search box and hit enter.
+Click the install button on the package of the same name.

+Atom will then set up Juno for you, installing the required Atom and Julia packages.

+!!! note
+    You may need to add the path to Julia if it is not accessible via the command `julia`.
+    To do so, go to `Packages > Juno > Settings` and in the first box for `Julia Path` insert the path to your Julia installation (example: `C:\Users\UserName\AppData\Local\Julia-1.2.0\bin\julia.exe`)

+- If after following above steps you are not able to work in `juno` or you are facing any error when installing, then follow below steps:

 To install `Juno`, open atom, click on `file` > `settings` > `install-packages` and type `uber-juno`: this is the package that you need to install. `uber-juno` will do everything by itself and install the IDE in a matter of minutes!

 Once the setup is done, we need to tell `Juno` where to find the `Julia` binary: go to `file` > `settings` > `packages` and type `julia-client`